 It’s not until the restricted shares vest that you have rights to the stock (and when you owe taxes on them).
 When they vest, you then own the shares and have control over what you do with them.

-Restricted stock vests on a predetermined schedule, set forth in the rules established by the employer.
+Restricted stock units often vest on a predetermined schedule, set forth in the rules established by the employer.
 Often, vesting schedules will be on a “cliff” or a “graded” schedule.

 With a graded schedule, a set percentage will vest each year for a set period of years.
 For example, 20% of your shares might vest each year, beginning two years from the grant date.